Eyvin Hernandez

 Eyvin Hernandez is a Salvadoran American lawyer who works in the Los Angeles County Public Defender's Office in California.
-Hernandez is currently imprisoned in Venezuela after being arrested by Venezuelan military agents in March 2022.
+Hernandez was imprisoned in Venezuela after being arrested by Venezuelan military agents in March 2022.
+He was released on December 20, 2023.

 Early life and career

 When Hernandez was a toddler, his parents fled the Salvadoran Civil War and immigrated to the Los Angeles area.
 He went on to graduate from the University of California, Los Angeles and UCLA School of Law.

 After graduating from law school, Hernandez turned down lucrative jobs in the legal industry to work as a deputy public defender for the Los Angeles County Public Defender in Los Angeles County, California.
 In his role as a public defender, Hernandez represents indigent people and people who are experiencing homelessness in Los Angeles.

 Arrest and detention

 In the weeks before his arrest, Hernandez had traveled to Colombia where he had been several times previously.
 Before he was due home from his trip, he accompanied a friend to the border of Norte de Santander Department (Colombia) and Táchira, Venezuela, a border area that is a dangerous region.
 Hernandez was arrested near this border by Venezuelan military agents on March 31 of 2022.
 Hernandez's family has maintained that he had no intention of entering Venezuela.

-Hernandez is charged with illegally entering the country, criminal association and conspiracy.
+Hernandez was charged with illegally entering the country, criminal association and conspiracy.
 These charges are punishable by up to sixteen years in prison.
-He is imprisoned in a maximum security prison in Caracas, Venezuela.
+He was imprisoned in a maximum security prison in Caracas, Venezuela.